APPLICATION

 How does it work?

-Coating occurs by a repeated application of cream and cryogenic gas while mixing and tumbling.
+The coating occurs through a repeated application of cream and cryogenic gas while mixing and tumbling.

 PROCESS